 1 1/2 cups chopped carrots

 *wrap paper towels around the tofu, place on a plate then place heavy object(s) on top like a book or pan to squeeze out the water.
-I typically let it sit for 1-2 hours if there is time.
+I typically let it sit for 1-2 hours if there is time, but pressing for just 20 minutes works too!

-2 cups cooked brown or black rice rice (I typically precook rice or other whole grain for the week and keep in the fridge to easily grab it for meals like this.)
+2 cups cooked brown, red, wild, or black rice rice (I typically precook rice or other whole grain for the week and keep in the fridge to easily grab it for meals like this.)

 1 Tbsp coconut oil or water to prevent sticking